bowman2001/perplexdoc/content/doc/basic/headings/index.md

 ### Very long heading with a complicated topic{/}stretching over more than one line

-The line break is displayed only, when the screen allows to show the full width of the main text.
-Otherwise it’s removed, because additional line breaks make things worse on small screens with arbitrary line breaks.
+The line break is displayed only when the screen can show the full width of the main text.
+Otherwise, it’s removed, because additional line breaks make things worse on small screens with arbitrary line breaks.

 ## Layout

-Headings are not only recognized by their font styling but also by the white-space surrounding them.
+Headings are not only recognized by their font styling but also by the white space surrounding them.
 That's why the following examples are shown in the way they usually appear: In front and in between some text.

 ***

 # Page Title {.mt3 .mb3}

 If the page already has a title, the first heading **should not** occur in the Markdown content.
-Like many themes does this one generate titles on all pages.
+Like many themes, this one generates titles on all pages.

 {{< mnote up=8 >}}
-The entire [title section](/doc/page/title) is generated from parameters in the front-matter.
+The entire [title section](/doc/page/title) is generated from parameters in the front matter.
 {{< /mnote >}}

 The first heading remains reserved for titles.
 We may want to compose a title in Markdown on special pages.
-But with this theme we usually don’t need it at all.
+But with this theme, we usually don’t need it at all.

 ## Section Heading
 {{< farfar 1 >}}